 - Parkinson’s Disease currently affects around 145,000 people in the UK.
 The progressive neurological condition severely affects a patient’s quality of life

-- Clinical trial will assess the safety and tolerability in Parkinson’s patients to ursodeoxycholic acid (UDCA) – a drug which is hoped could potentially be re-positioned to help slow down the progression of the disease
+- The clinical trial will assess the safety and tolerability in Parkinson’s patients to ursodeoxycholic acid (UDCA) – a drug which is hoped could potentially be re-positioned to help slow down the progression of the disease

 - After screening 2,000 drugs, researchers from the University of Sheffield identified UDCA as the most promising drug to rescue mitochondrial function in Parkinson’s Disease